mustakshif/Asri/README.md

 * 🔢 Tabular and database-friendly monospaced numerals improve reading efficiency
 * 👁️ High readability glyph variants tailored for note-taking scenarios[^4] `#macOS` `#iOS` `#iPadOS`
 * 🦋 Support for full-width display of images, videos, widgets, databases, superblocks and more, enhancing information display
+* 🧩 Streamlined superblock margins for simplified creation of grid and masonry layouts
+* 📝 Enhanced the layout details in database and attribute view for improved clarity and organization
 * 💬 Supports right-to-left layout, accommodating languages written from right to left, such as Arabic[^5]
 * 🚏 Document-level text direction settings cater to different language layout needs
-* 🧩 Streamlined superblock margins for simplified creation of grid and masonry layouts
-* 📝 Enhanced the layout details in database and attribute view for improved clarity and organization
+* 🌐 Multi-language support, specially adapted for Chinese, English and Arabic

 ### 🧭 Clear and Convenient Navigation